AmyOShea/MS3-Cocktail-Hour/README.md

 # Cocktail Hour
-Cocktail Hour is a virtual recipe collection speifically designed for coctail recipes.
+Cocktail Hour is a virtual recipe collection specifically designed for cocktail recipes.

 It is a community based experience that allows casual, one-time users to browse recipes, and allows returning users to create profiles and upload and manage recipes.